9 Expert Tips for Stunning Balloon Flower Care + Growth!

 #2 Soil

-Balloon flower plants grow ideally in a well-drained, mildly acidic soil with pH in between 5.8 to 6.8.
+Balloon flower plants grow ideally in a well-drained, mildly acidic soil with a pH between 5.8 to 6.8.
 You can add some nutritious compost or organic matter in the spring as well.

 #3 Water

 You need to water the plant initially when it is growing.
-Once it matures, you don’t need to water them frequently as they are sturdy plants and can withstand short spells of drought easily.
+Once they mature, you don’t need to water them frequently as they are sturdy plants and can withstand short spells of drought easily.

 #4 Fertilizer